scottchiesa/UKB_RAP_Getting_Started/README.md

 Coming soon.

-## Submitting a batch of Swiss Army Knife jobs to run in parallel
+## Submitting a Batch of Swiss Army Knife Jobs to Run in Parallel

 Coming soon.